 - Both have the same dimensions i.e. 13.9 by 13.9 by 3.6 inches.

-It’s worth pointing out that neither of these two models have the features present in high-end Roombas.
+It’s worth pointing out that neither of these two models has the features present in high-end Roombas.
 For instance, both lack carpet boost mode which makes them inefficient for carpet cleaning.
 That said; the 860 offers significantly more value than the 650.

 - The 860 possesses a HEPA filter.
 This is absent in the 650.

-- The 860 uses AeroForce cleaning system which offers superior vacuuming power compared to the Aerovac system utilized in the 650.
+- The 860 uses the AeroForce cleaning system which offers superior vacuuming power compared to the Aerovac system utilized in the 650.